Fully coupled functional equations for the quark sector of QCD: Current quark masses and benchmark predictions

 With the groundwork laid in \sec{sec:PS+GMOR} and \sec{sec:ChiralCond}, we now determine the current quark masses.
 Using \eq{eq:PhysPar}, \eq{eq:PS}, \eq{eq:GMOR}, \eq{eq:DiffDeltal}, and a pion decay constant $f_\pi=92.1$\,MeV, we arrive at the current quark masses $m_q$ at \mbox{$\mu= 40$}\,GeV,

 From \eq{eq:DeltaPhys} we deduce that $f^{(\textrm{PS})}_\pi$ has an error of 5\%, which is well within our conservative estimate for the systematic error in the range of 10\%.
-Note that this error estimate also extends to the GMOR relation, and hence our quark masses share this 10\% uncertainty.
+While $f^{(\textrm{PS})}_\pi$ does not enter in the determination of the pion mass, and we are safely within the regime of chiral perturbation theory at physical pion masses, we assign a conservative 10\% systematic error to our current quark masses.
 We emphasise that this error is not inherent to our SDE-computation, but affects deduced observables.
 Indeed, our benchmark result \eq{eq:DeltalmuRes} for the chiral condensate in the chiral limit agrees with the lattice results within the statistical error of the latter (less than 1\% deviation).

 For completeness we also report the result for $f^{(\textrm{PS})}_\pi$ without the correction to $ N_\pi$ implemented by \eq{eq:DeltaI}; we have

 in very good agreement with the $f^{(\textrm{PS})}_\pi$ in \eq{eq:DeltaPhys}.